hernanmd/file-dialog/README.md

 ### Replacing native dialogs

-If you feel brave, you can replace the native dialogs everywhere in the system by running
+If you feel brave, you can replace the native dialogs everywhere in the system by running:

 ```smalltalk
 FDMorphicUIManager new beDefault